 And here's why it's weak.

-It's almost it's almost something you could take to the Supreme Court under an Article II violation, which is what you're saying is that in order for you, Sean, or anyone listening to run for office, you need to pre-litigate all of your gripes and concerns with the election laws prior to an actual violation from taking place, just in case you need to go to court so that you don't get thrown out on this theory of of what they call latches.
+It's almost something you could take to the Supreme Court under an Article II violation, which is what you're saying is that in order for you, Sean, or anyone listening to run for office, you need to pre-litigate all of your gripes and concerns with the election laws prior to an actual violation from taking place, just in case you need to go to court so that you don't get thrown out on this theory of what they call latches.

 It is absurd to require that of people running for office, and it's probably not constitutional.